Sutherland Elementary School

 Abusive Language

 Abusive, vulgar, or profane language will not be tolerated.
-Children will face severe disciplinary action should they resort to such behavior.
+Children will receive appropriate disciplinary actions as outlined in the DCPS Code of Conduct.
 Such behavior will not be tolerated from children or adults.
 Adults may be refused the opportunity to come to school if their language is threatening or unacceptable.

 Back to Table of Contents